Media In The Moment: Episode 1

 TEC Direct Media

-There’s been a lot of talk about Connected TV (CTV), especially over the past few months.
-As of March 2020, Nielsen data showed that 76% of U.S. homes had at least one connected device.
-Lockdowns associated with the COVID-19 pandemic have accelerated CTV’s adoption and high levels of usage persist today.
+There’s been a lot of talk about Connected TV (CTV), especially over the past year.
+Leichtman Research Group’s Connected TVs 2021 study found that 82% of U.S TV households now have at least one connected TV device.
+Lockdowns associated with the COVID-19 pandemic accelerated CTV’s adoption and high levels of usage still persist today.
+3 out of 4 consumers prefer to watch video on a TV set, compared to a laptop/desktop computer (11%) a smartphone (8%) or a tablet (3%).
+About 43% of all TV sets in U.S. Households are connected Smart TVs, up from 32% in 2019.
 As viewers increasingly access video content in this way, it’s important for advertisers to understand what CTV is, how it works, and how it fits into a media strategy.
 We discussed the topic a while back in this blog post but thought it was time for an update.

 OTT vs. CTV – What’s the Difference?